-The number one choice when you’re deciding how to insulate windows, whether you're planning garage insulation or insulation in a shed, is window film.
-Made from plastic, window film is easy to apply and comes in a kit which generally includes the film, and tape for the window.
+Made from plastic, window film is easy to apply and comes in a kit that generally includes the film and tape for the window.

 You can remove the film from your windows when the season changes, but do bear in mind the tape can lift paint from the frame when you take it off if it wasn’t in the best condition beforehand.